noedigcode/konfyt/README.md

 * liblscp development files (liblscp-dev in Ubuntu)

+* JACK development files (libjack-dev or libjack-jackd2-dev in Ubuntu)

 To build from the command line, run the following from the source code directory:
 ```